Mark Shuttleworth

-Mark Richard Shuttleworth (born 18 September 1973) is a South African and British entrepreneur, founder and CEO of Canonical, the company behind the Ubuntu Linux operating system.
+Mark Richard Shuttleworth (born 18 September 1973) is a South African and British entrepreneur, founder and CEO of Canonical, the company behind the Linux operating system variant Ubuntu.
 In 2002, Shuttleworth became the first African to travel to space, doing so as a space tourist.
 He holds dual citizenship from South Africa and the United Kingdom.
 In 2020, the Sunday Times Rich List estimated Shuttleworth's net worth to be £500 million.

 Early life

 Shuttleworth was born in Welkom, Free State, South Africa, to a surgeon and a nursery-school teacher.
 He attended Western Province Preparatory School (where he became Head Boy in 1986), followed by one term at Rondebosch Boys' High School, and then Bishops/Diocesan College where he was Head Boy in 1991.
 Shuttleworth obtained a Bachelor of Business Science degree in Finance and Information Systems at the University of Cape Town.
 As a student, he was involved in the installation of the university's first residential Internet connections.
+Since childhood, Mark Shuttleworth had a dream of becoming a cosmonaut and flying into space.